 - MIT no longer requires Covid vaccinations for students or employees, but will strongly recommend following CDC guidelines for these vaccinations.
 As studies continue to show, Covid vaccinations have a proven track record of preventing serious illness.

 - MIT discontinued its PCR testing program, concluding a successful rampdown that began in 2021.
 With symptomatic testing demand slowing to a trickle in recent months, and campus life unaffected by earlier rampdowns, our campuswide PCR testing program came to an end.
 Going forward, those who are ill and require a PCR test should visit their personal healthcare provider.
-If it is deemed medically necessary, individuals who get their healthcare at MIT Medical will be able to receive a PCR test as part of their office visit.
+If it is deemed medically necessary, individuals who get their healthcare at MIT Health will be able to receive a PCR test as part of their office visit.
 However, no PCR tests will be administered at MIT other than as part of a sick-visit medical appointment.
 Take-home tests are readily available at major pharmacies, including the new CVS in Kendall Square.

 - Individuals are no longer required to report testing positive for Covid in MIT Atlas.
 Individuals who test positive should follow the CDC’s guidelines for isolation, which currently state that you should stay home and away from others for five full days.

 In addition to these new policy changes, MIT has previously discontinued all Covid-era requirements pertaining to building access and visitors; eating indoors; events; face coverings/masks; testing and attestation; and travel.
 While masking remains optional on campus, MIT will continue to stock its vending machines with high-quality masks.
 If individuals are more comfortable being masked, they should feel supported if they decide to wear one.